How is coffee processed? A Quick Glance at Coffee Processing

 Tree growth: Once planted, it will take between 3 to 4 years depending on soil conditions for coffee shrubs to begin bearing fruit.
 These shrubs need lots of work and maintenance including pruning, fumigating, and fertilizing in order to produce high quality beans.
 In addition, every 5 years shrubs are cut to allow new shoots to sprout.
 This process keeps coffee cherry production vigorous and prevents the shrub from growing too tall for its fruits to be hand-picked.

 Harvest: Coffee cherries that turn red or close to red are ready to be harvested.
-The most common harvest method is to hand-pick, although a few plantation use mechanized systems.
+The most common harvest method is to hand-pick, although some countries use mechanized systems (geography permitting).
 Coffee is harvested in one of two ways; Strip picked, were the entire crop is harvested at once and Selectively picked, where only the ripe cherries are harvested.
 To be able to selectively pick the cherries, pickers have to rotate among the trees every 8 to 10 days, picking the reddest cherries available.

 Processing the Cherries: The processing of the coffee cherries should be done as soon as they have been harvested to keep them from fermenting and thus spoiling the coffee.
 There are two basic methods of processing coffee, each of which influences the final outcome of the coffee.

-The Dry Method: It’s the oldest and most traditional processing methodology, especially in places where water resources are limited.
-After being harvested, the cherries are spread out on large surfaces to dry under the sun.
+The Dry Process: It’s the oldest and most traditional processing methodology, especially in places where water resources are limited.
+After being harvested, the cherries are spread out on large surfaces (usually raised, wooden beds) to dry under the sun.
 They are raked and turned through the day to prevent them from fermenting.
 This is done over the course of several weeks.